BinomialLLC/basis_universal/README.md

 ETC2 devices/API's: Transcode to a single ETC2 EAC RGBA texture, sample once in shader, deswizzle to RG (XY).
 This should look great.

-PVRTC1 devices/API's: Transcode to two PVRTC1 opaque textures, sample each in the shader.
+PVRTC1 devices/API's: Transcode to two PVRTC1 opaque textures (RGB to one, A to another, which the transcoder supports using the cDecodeFlagsTranscodeAlphaDataToOpaqueFormats flag) and sample each in the shader.
 This should look fairly good.

 Devices/API's supporting BC1-5, BC6H, BC7: Transcode to a single BC5 textures, which used to be called "ATI 3DC".
 It has two high quality BC4 blocks in there, so it'll look great.
 Once BC7 alpha support comes online that will be the better option.